uecasm/Mirality.WatchableValue/README.md

 subscription.Dispose();
 ```

-Also included is an extension method for `IFileProvider` which simply wraps file info together with a change token:
+Also included is an extension method for `IFileProvider` which simply wraps file info together with a change token (although this must be a specific file, not a wildcard):

 ```cs
 var subscription = WatchableValue.Watch(() => fileProvider.WatchFileInfo("path/to/file"), file =>